 Dave Buckhout .

-The histories point to the Germans initiating most of the initial cease-fires and the ensuing invitations to meet face-to-face.
-And it was in the spirit of the season—and no doubt the mentioned nostalgia—that many of these units began placing small trees lit with candles clamped to branches atop their parapets.
+Histories point to the Germans initiating most of the initial cease fires and the ensuing invitations to meet face-to-face.
+And it was in the spirit of the season, and no doubt the mentioned nostalgia, that many of these units began placing small trees lit with candles clamped to branches atop their parapets.
 A soldier with the 133 Saxons wrote: “We placed a tiny Christmas tree in our dugout … We placed a second lighted tree on the parapet.
 Then we began to sing our old Christmas songs: Still Nacht, heilige Nacht and O du frohliche (Oh How Joyfully).”
 Weintraub notes that the singing of the Germans “attracted almost as much attention across No Man’s Land as did the lighted tree … Each time the Saxons placed a lighted Christmas tree on their parapets, the English shouted approval.”
 The letters and recollections of soldiers show that the singing became more harmonious and respectful as Christmas Eve arrived.
 A Scottish unit was amazed to hear the Germans across the way singing “Home Sweet Home” and “God Save The King.”
-Percy Jones of the Westminster Rifles described the scene of songs leaping from trench to trench all across his unit’s front; and how in answer to the Germans in their immediate front, they sang Handel’s popular Austrian Hymn and “the applause was terrific.”
+Percy Jones of the Westminster Rifles described the scene of songs leaping from trench to trench all across his unit’s front, and how in answer to the Germans in their immediate front they sang Handel’s popular Austrian Hymn and “the applause was terrific.”
 (The hymn would soon enough be made infamous as the anthem of the Nazi party.)
-It seemed only a matter of time before these enemies—a term that nags for constant reminders while researching the transcendent goodwill of the Truce—would begin belting out songs in unison.
+It seemed only a matter of time before these enemies—a term that honestly nags while researching the transcendent goodwill of the Truce—would begin belting out songs in unison.
 Letters to home penned by Lieutenant Edward Hulse would become among the more noted eyewitness accounts of the Truce (if mainly because Hulse would be killed on March 10, during the bloody inconclusive Battle of Neuve Chapelle on this very front).
 He describes a heart-felt chorus of “Auld Lang Syne,” and how “we all, English, Scots, Irish, Prussian, Wurttemberbergers …” joined in.
-At points on the line harmonicas joined in, or led the way; bagpipes adding a memorable backdrop in those sectors where Scottish soldiers were in line (such as Hulse’s own Scots Guards).
+At points on the line harmonicas joined in, or led the way, bagpipes adding a memorable backdrop in those sectors where Scottish soldiers were in line (such as Hulse’s own Scots Guards).
 The spirit was sweeping the entire sector.
-And though not everyone in the ranks was for this “cessation of hostilities,” let alone face-to-face fraternization (in time, the most notorious being Adolf Hitler, serving as a messenger in a nearby Bavarian unit), by Christmas Eve 1914 it took on the air of an unstoppable popular movement.
-The overwhelming majority of those stationed on the cold clammy Flanders front were participating enthusiastically and taking the next step in this remarkable, if fleeting, event.
+And though not everyone in the ranks was for this “cessation of hostilities,” let alone face-to-face fraternization (in time, the most notorious of the detractors being Adolf Hitler, serving as a messenger in a nearby Bavarian unit), by Christmas Eve 1914 it took on the air of an unstoppable popular movement.
+The overwhelming majority of those soldiers stationed out along the cold clammy front of Flanders were participating enthusiastically and taking the next step in this remarkable—if fleeting—event.

 A German officer yelled across to the 2nd Bedfordshires: “I am a lieutenant!
 Gentlemen, my life is in your hands, for I am out of my trench and walking towards you.
 Will one of your officers come out and meet me half-way?”
 After a few moments of silence, he said again: “Gentlemen, I am waiting!”
 A British officer went out to meet him and a truce was called.